kul-arun/connect-4/README.md

 Docker Compose is a tool for defining and running multi-container applications.

-The instructions to install Docker is provided [here](https://docs.docker.com/compose/install/).
+The instructions to install Docker Compose is provided [here](https://docs.docker.com/compose/install/).

 ## Instructions